ThundaHorse/python-challenge/README.md

 Potential limitations may include if CSV data format (such as dates, pricing, default values such as out of stock) change beyond what the class is currenlty able to handle.

-The CSVHelper class was overall straightforward, around 20 minutes of setting up and tweaking.
+The CSVHelper class was overall straightforward, around 10 minutes of setting up and tweaking.

-The report generator took a bit more time, roughly 35 minutes.
+The report generator took a bit more time, roughly 20 minutes.

+Integrating RapidAPI and generating a price difference to reflect profit or loss took roughly 5 minutes.

+Refactoring and cleanup took around 25 minutes.